MarcusFunt/IMUpen/README.md

 | `checksum`     | `uint16` | Sum of all previous bytes modulo `2^16`      |

-The Python GUI re-syncs to the preamble automatically and validates the checksum and version before passing each sample to the Madgwick filter.
+The Python GUI re-syncs to the preamble automatically and validates the checksum and version before passing each sample to the selected AHRS filter.

 ## Development